Share

 • Funding cuts to the UN compromise American leadership.

 When the U.S. fails to pay its peacekeeping and regular budget dues, it jeopardizes UN programs that are in our national interests, as well as negatively impacts our ability to advance the U.S. agenda at the UN.
-In order to continue reaping the benefits of engagement with the UN and influence the organization’s overall direction, it is critical that we make our dues payments on time and in full.
+In order to continue reaping the benefits of engagement with the UN and influence the organization’s overall direction, it is critical that we make payments on time and in full.